saurabhnm/ExampleProject/README.md

 * Be able to write code that reads like English

-If you think you have these abilities, please go to the instructions.txt for your instructions.
+If you think you have these abilities, please go to the instructions.md for your instructions.